Hanan-Hussein/GithubSearch/README.md

 ## Description

-Github is an Angular application that allows a user to query for particular users and their repositories ,the user is also allowed to search based on the specific repositories<br>
+GithubSearch is an Angular application that allows a user to query for particular users and their repositories ,the user is also allowed to search based on the specific repositories<br>
 The figma designs are available here [figma](https://www.figma.com/file/Ww5GoPeYp2HqDZKnvJ2um6/GitHub-Search?node-id=0%3A1)